 Table 1.
 IT drivers and business outcome measures

-Business can realize a competitive advantage from IT systems through many avenues.
+Production (increase) or reduction (in operating cost).
+The two elemental benefits that business can realize from the adoption of new technology.
 Whether it is increased sales, better customer service, improved customer relationships, faster service, more efficient service, diversity, reduced costs or higher quality products there is little debate that IT systems can be used to improve traditional business functions in order to provide a competitive advantage.

 The economy, events, trends and circumstance play a part in business survival and prosperity.
 Agility is a measure of the business' ability to adapt and even embrace change.
 Technology plays a decisive role in modern business transformation efforts.
 Examples of technology that enables agile responses: Cloud services, remote access, as-a-service products and mobility products.